Marty1820/old-dotfiles/README.md

-# Marty's Dots
+# Marty's Dotfiles
-**Warning:** If you want to give these files a try, you should first read them to verify it'll fit your needs, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+**Warning:** If you want to give these files a try, you should first modify them to fit your needs, and remove things you don’t want or need.
+Don’t blindly use online code unless you know what's in it and what it does.
 Use at your own risk!
 NO WARRANTIES/NO REFUNDS!!!

 Otherwise these are pretty basic configs with nothing special.